alanwhite1203/alanwhite1203.github.io/IrFra.md

 A FRA can be used to hedge future interest rate or exchange rate exposure.
 The buyer hedges against the risk of rising interest rate whereas the seller hedges against the risk of falling interest rates.
 In other words, the buyer locks in the interest rate to protect against the increase of interest rates while the seller protects against the possible decrease of interest rates.
 A speculator can also use FRAs to make bets on future directional changes in interest rates.
 Market participants can also take advantage of price differences between an FRA and other interest rate instruments.
 FRAs are money market instruments that are liquid in all major currencies.
 This presentation provides an introduction to FRA product and valuation.

-	Keywords
-Forward rate agreement, FRA, swaplet, financial product, valuation model.

-	FRA Introduction
-	A forward rate agreement, or FRA, is a forward contract between two parties in which one party will pay a fixed rate while the other party will pay a reference interest rate for a set future period.
-	FRAs are over-the-counter (OTC) derivatives.
-	They are cash-settled with the payment based on the net difference between the floating interest rate and the fixed (reference) rate in the contract.
-	Similar to a swap, a FRA has two legs associating with each party: a fixed leg and a floating leg.
-But each leg only has one cash flow.
-	The party paying the fixed rate is usually referred to as the buyer, while the party receiving the floating rate is referred to as the seller.

-	Use of FRA
-	A FRA can be used to hedge future interest rate or exchange rate exposure.
-	The buyer hedges against the risk of rising interest rate whereas the seller hedges against the risk of falling interest rates.
-	In other words, the buyer locks in the interest rate to protect against the increase of interest rates while the seller protects against the possible decrease of interest rates.
-	A speculator can also use FRAs to make bets on future directional changes in interest rates.
-	Market participants can also take advantage of price differences between an FRA and other interest rate instruments.
-	FRAs are money market instruments that are liquid in all major currencies.

-	FRA Payoff
 	From the seller perspective, the payoff of a FRA at payment date T is given by 〖Payff〗_seller=Nτ(R-F)		(1) where